odigos-io/odigos/collector/processors/odigosconditionalattributes/README.md

 # How It Works

 1. The processor checks the value of `attribute_to_check` for each span.
-2. It matches the value against the keys in `values`.
+2. It matches the value against the keys in `new_attribute_value_configurations`.
-3. For each match, it iterates through the list of `Value` objects:
+3. For each match, it iterates through the list of `new_attribute_value_configurations` objects:
    - Assigns a static value (`value`) to the `new_attribute`.
    - Copies a value from another attribute (`from_attribute`) to the `new_attribute`.
-4. If no match is found, assigns the `global_default` to all `new_attribute`s specified by the rule.
+4. If no match is found, assigns the `global_default` to all `new_attribute`s specified by some of the rule.

 # Example Configuration
 ```yaml